utiasDSL/safe-control-gym/walkthroughs/add-a-new-controller.md

 - Running an environment (also in `examples/`, main `README.md`)
 - Creating the files for a new controller
 - Creating the classes and methods of a new controller
-- Basic example implementation (e.g. PD)
+- Basic example implementation (e.g. PD in cartpole and/or 1D quadrotor)
 - Create a new experiment files (.py and .sh)
 - How to use `main.py` in `experiments`
 - Run the new controller